 United Arab Emirates: All citizens, returning residents, transit passengers and tourists traveling to the UAE must have a negative COVID-19 PCR test result taken a maximum of 96 hours before departure.
 Check specifics with your airline.
 Foreign visitors to Dubai must have a negative COVID-19 PCR test certificate and international health insurance.
 Passengers (including transit) must complete this health declaration form, and a quarantine undertaking form if your final destination is Dubai.
 Arrivals may be subject to quarantine or self isolation for 14 days on arrival.

 If you are a World Nomads policyholder, read the latest insurance advice about cut off dates.

 To increase access to reliable information, WHO has partnered with WhatsApp and Facebook to launch a WHO Health Alert messaging service.
 This service will provide the latest news and information on COVID-19, including details on symptoms and how people can protect themselves.
-The Health Alert service is now available in English and will be introduced in other languages next week.

 On Wednesday 11 March, 2020, the World Health Organization (WHO) declared that COVID-19 can be characterized as a pandemic.